ythuang0522/homopolish/README.md

 # Introduction
-Homopolish is a genome polisher for Nanopore and PacBio CLR, which is able to generate a high-quality genome for virus, bacteria, and fungus.
-Nanopore systematic errors are corrected by retrieving homologs from closely-related genomes and a trained ML model.
-In conjunction with Racon or Medaka, the genomes can reach Q450-90 (>99.99%) accuracy on R9.4 flowcells (Guppy >3.x).
-For PacBio CLR, Homopolish can improve Flye-polished genomes to Q50-90 (see [Reference](#reference)).
+Homopolish is a genome polisher originally developed for Nanopore and subsequently extended for PacBio CLR.
+It generates a high-quality genome (>Q50) for virus, bacteria, and fungus.
+Nanopore/PacBio systematic errors are corrected by retreiving homologs from closely-related genomes and polished by an SVM.
+When paired with Racon and Medaka, the genomes can reach Q50-90 (>99.999%) accuracy on Nanopore R9.4/10.3 flowcells (Guppy >3.x).
+For PacBio CLR, Homopolish also improves the majority of Flye-assembled genomes to Q90 (see [Reference](#reference)).

 # Installation
 Homopolish is recommendated to install and run within a conda environment